GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Program building is an entropy-decreasing process, hence inherently metastable.
-Program maintenance is an entropy-increasing process, and even its most skillful execution only delays the subsidence of the system into unfixable obsolescence.
+> ### I figure that since proprietary software developers use copyright to stop us from sharing, we cooperators can use copyright to give other cooperators an advantage of their own: they can use our code.
 >
-> ~ *Fred Brooks*
+> ~ *Richard Stallman*

 ---
 ## 🏎 Quick Facts